-Incumbent Gov. Charlie Baker wins Massachusetts GOP primary
+Gov. Charlie Baker wins GOP vote, to face Gonzalez in fall

 BOSTON (AP) — Republican Gov. Charlie Baker, a moderate seeking a second term in solidly Democratic Massachusetts, fended off a primary challenge Tuesday from conservative minister Scott Lively, a staunch supporter of President Donald Trump who questioned Baker’s commitment to the Republican platform.

-Baker, who has distanced himself from Trump, will face in November the winner of the Democratic primary, Jay Gonzalez.
+Baker, who has distanced himself from Trump, will face the winner of the Democratic primary, Jay Gonzalez, in November.
 He defeated Robert Massie on Tuesday.

 Polling has shown Baker to be highly popular with voters, including many Democrats, throughout his first term — support he credits in part to his willingness to work with Democratic legislative leaders at the Statehouse.